Pato-elf/dartmudlet/README.md

 /update <Who> <skill> <improves> - Set improves for your (or pet's) skill to given total
-                                 - Use capitalized name to update /info <skill>                    - Shows current improves/level and improves to reach next
+                                 - Use capitalized name to update /info <skill>                    - Shows current improves/level and improves to reach next /help                            - Display a list of available commands
 ```
 ```
 /who on  - Check who is online every 5 minutes; results are updated in persistent custom area